 - POLICY.
 Natural vegetation around watercourses and wetlands is integral to maintaining the water quality and ecological functions these resources provide.
 Vegetative buffers reduce the impact of surrounding development and land use on watercourse and wetland functions by stabilizing soil to prevent erosion, filtering sediment from runoff, and moderating water level fluctuations during storms.
 Buffers provide essential habitat for wildlife.
 Requiring buffers recognizes that watercourse and wetland quality and function are related to the surrounding upland. - 2.
 REGULATION.
-For any parcel created or redeveloped after the effective date of this Rule J, a buffer strip shall be maintained around the perimeter of all watercourses, natural ponds or wetlands.
+For any parcel created or redeveloped after August 12, 2003, a buffer strip shall be maintained around the perimeter of all watercourses and wetlands.
 The buffer strip provisions of this Rule shall not apply to any parcel of record as of the date of this Rule until such parcel is subdivided or redeveloped.
 The District does, however, strongly encourage the use of buffer strips on all parcels in the District.